forta-network/docs/docs/sdk.md

 ## createTransactionEvent

 A utility function for writing tests.
 You can use `createTransactionEvent` to easily generate a mock `TransactionEvent` object when writing unit tests for your `handleTransaction` handler.
 To better understand usage, see the [Javascript unit test example](https://github.com/forta-network/forta-bot-examples/blob/master/high-gas-js/src/high.gas.used.spec.js).

+## createAlertEvent

+A utility function for writing tests.
+You can use `createAlertEvent` to easily generate a mock `AlertEvent` object when writing unit tests for your `handleAlert` handler.